WislaCode

 • Data Integrity: Maintain the accuracy, completeness, and reliability of data.

-• Accessibility and Usability: Ensure authorized access while safeguarding data from unauthorized access.
+• Accessibility and Usability: Ensure authorised access while safeguarding data from unauthorised access.

-• Data-Driven Insights: Leverage data analytics to gain valuable insights into customer behavior and preferences.
+• Data‑Driven Insights: Leverage data analytics to gain valuable insights into customer behaviour and preferences.

 Key Data Governance Strategies for Banks:

-• Centralized Data Management: Unify data across platforms to ensure consistency and reduce redundancies.
+• Centralised Data Management: Unify data across platforms to ensure consistency and reduce redundancies.

 • Audit Trails: Track data access and changes to ensure accountability and transparency.